-Choosing a fleece jacket can be an uphill task given the vast selection that’s available on the market today.
-Moreover, the quality is normally wanting for many brands.
+Choosing a fleece jacket can be an uphill task.
+There’s a vast selection on the market today, but the quality differences between brands & models can often be sizeable.

-To help you choose the right jacket for your needs, we’ve compiled a list of the top women’s fleece jackets ranging between everything from the most affordable to the most versatile.
+To help you choose the perfect fleece jacket, we’ve compiled a list of our top recommendations.
+Within it, you’ll find everything from the most affordable fleece jackets to the warmest & most versatile fleeces for travellers.
+Let’s get started…

 Patagonia R1 Hoody